European Union tax haven blacklist: History

 A number of countries have not yet been screened: In 2019 Russia, Mexico and Argentina are scheduled to be screened.
 Other countries are planned to be brought into the scope from 2020 onwards.

-On 27 March 2019, the European Parliament voted by 505 in favour to 63 against of accepting a new report that likened Luxembourg, Malta, Ireland and the Netherlands, and Cyprus to "display[ing] traits of a tax haven and facilitate beneficial tax planning".
+On 27 March 2019, the European Parliament voted by 505 in favour to 63 against of accepting a new report that likened Luxembourg, Malta, Ireland and the Netherlands, and Cyprus to "display[ing] traits of a tax haven and facilitate aggressive tax planning".
 However, despite this vote, the EU Commission is not obliged to include these EU jurisdictions on the blacklist.

+On 17 October 2023, the European Union added Antigua and Barbuda, Belize and the Seychelles to its blacklist of tax havens.
+At the same time, they removed the British Virgin Islands, Costa Rica and the Marshall Islands from the list of non-cooperative tax jurisdictions.